FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 **Traditional Medicine**:
 - Diagnose specific disease from symptom checklist
 - Apply standardized treatment protocol
-- Success measured by protocol compliance
+- Success mostly not measured at all, but mostly whether they return for more treatment or not; or die; or get hospitalized with it later.
+If measured then usually some bureaucratic schematic checklist.

 **Blob Class Medicine**:
 - Patient state mapped to high-dimensional health space